caveman96/caveman96.github.io/_posts/2021-07-31-ecom3-restart.md

 ## Registering routers in Server.js

 Now that we have 2 routes, we need to add these with a corresponding path in server.js.
 Whenever the url follows that path, the corresponding route is used and the request is executed from there.
+So add the following as well to server.js and start it for testing.

 ```javascript
 //load routes